Oisin-Kelly/CSC3002_Project_PUF_ML/README.md

-This project is about modeling Arbiter PUFs, XOR-Arbiter PUFs and Interpose PUFs to anaylyse their vulnerability to machine learning attacks.
+This project is about modeling Arbiter PUFs, XOR-Arbiter PUFs and Interpose PUFs to analyse their vulnerability to machine learning attacks.

 Logistic Regression (LR) is used for APUF
 MLP is used for XOR-APUF and IPUF